bavertu/web-work/web/bootstrap-sandbox/bs5-simple-starter/readme.md

 # Bootstrap 5 Simple Starter

 This is a simple boilerplate for creating and customizing Bootstrap websites.
-Just run the `npm run sass:watch` command and customize Bootstrap by changing the variable values.
+Just run the watch command and customize Bootstrap by changing the variable values.

-This boilerplate is used in my [Bootstrap 5 From Scratch](https://traversymedia.com/bootstrap-from-scratch) course to build 5 different websites.

 ## Usage